Hotel Cybersecurity: A Practical Threat Playbook for Hospitality (2026)

 Hoxhunt for hotels: reducing booking-themed phishing risk without slowing front-desk operations

-Hoxhunt helps hotels apply the guidance outlined above at scale by training realistic booking- and OTA-themed scenarios, making reporting easy for frontline teams, and giving security leaders clear visibility into reporting behavior and response speed.
+Hoxhunt helps hotels apply the guidance outlined above at scale by offering realistic booking- and OTA-themed simulations, making reporting easy for frontline teams, and giving security leaders clear visibility into reporting behavior and response speed.

 Train the scenarios hotels actually face

-Hoxhunt campaigns can mirror the real pretexts shown in this guide - booking inquiries, guest complaints, account reactivation pressure, and fake verification prompts - so training feels like the job, not generic security content.
+Hoxhunt campaigns can mirror the real pretexts shown in this guide - booking inquiries, guest complaints, account reactivation pressure, and fake verification prompts - so training feels like the job rather than generic security content.
 That matters in hospitality because relevance is what makes learning stick, especially for new hires and frontline roles.

 Make reporting the “default action,” even after a mistake